woboq/tr/README.md

 Contributions are welcome.
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, should be licensed under the MIT license.

+## Request for feedback

+Please fill your suggestions as issues.
+Or help by commenting on https://github.com/woboq/tr/issues/1